klaaspieter/dens/README.md

 regular drawable directory.

-Image files must be have the .png extension and the density must be seperated from the image name using a '-'.
+Image files must be have the .png extension and the density must be seperated from the image name using '-' as the seperator.
 These image names work:

 - image.png
 - image-hdpi.png